SmogDr/edar_coursebook/docs/03-rprog2.md

 ```

 This error is especially frustrating when you're new to R because it happens at
-the very beginning of your analysis---you can't even get your data in.
+the very beginning of your analysis---you can't even import the data.
 Also, if
 you don't understand a bit about working directories and how R looks for the
 file you're asking it to find, you'd have no idea where to start to fix this
 error.
 Second, once you understand how to use pathnames, especially relative